jpcsp/jpcsp/trunk/ms0/JpcspTrace/README.txt

   The <number-of-parameters> is the number of parameters that have to be logged for the syscall.
 This number is optional and will default to 8.
   Valid values for <number-of-parameters> are between 0 and 8.
+  The <parameter-types> gives the type of each syscall parameters, with one letter per parameter.
+The <parameter-types> is optional and will then default to "xxxxxxxx", i.e. will log all the parameters in hexadecimal format.
+  The following parameter types are available:
+  - x: log the parameter value as an hexadecimal number without leading zero's, e.g. 0x12345
+  - d: log the parameter value as a decimal number without leading zero's, e.g. 12345
+  - s: log the parameter value as a pointer to a zero-terminated string, e.g.
+       0x08812345('This is a string')
+  - p: log the parameter value as a pointer to a 32-bit value, e.g.
+       0x08812345(0x12345)    (when the 32-bit value at address 0x08812345 is 0x00012345)
+  - v: log the parameter value as a pointer to a variable-length structure.
+       The first 32-bit value is the total length of the structure.
+E.g.:
+       0x08812345(0x00000008 0x00012345)
+  All the parameter types are concatenated into one string, starting with the type of the first parameter ($a0).
+Unspecified parameter types default to "x".

 The syscall's listed in JpcspTrace.config will be logged into the file
 	ms0:/log.txt